rocky-linux/documentation/docs/labs/systems_administration_II/lab6-the_file_system.md

 **Perform this exercise from your partner-system**

 Unreasonable user accidentally notices that new ***scratch*** file systems have been made available on the server overnight.
-Score.
-Profit.
+"This is great!" he says to himself.

 He then proceeds to fill up the volume with an arbitrarily large file.